Fudan-iGEM/2025-wiki/pages/inclusivity.md

 During the process of inviting patients to participate, we noticed that many expressed an intangible psychological distance from the scientific community.
 It became urgent to find a mode of participation that could empower them to exercise their agency.
 A drawing by 16-year-old JING JING provided us inspiration — a *Genshin Impact* fanart.
 This revealed dimensions of their identities and aspirations beyond being “patients.”

 This insight encouraged us: although the division between *EB patients* and *non-EB patients* exists, common ground can still be found on other levels to unite us.
-Such psychological recognition is the first step to connect marginalized groups in science with STEM practices.
+Such psychological recognition is the first step to connecting marginalized groups in science with STEM practices.

 <img src="https://static.igem.wiki/teams/5643/pageimage/inclusivity/inclusivecharity.webp" alt="inclusivity1-4" style="zoom:80%;" />